raquetelio/mybok/ux-and-design/ux-general.md

 # UX
 Usability depends on people and context.

+_"You don't come up with an iPod just by making a walkman really easy to use"_ - Nate Bolt

 ## 10 Usability Heuristics for User Interface Design (Jakob Nielsen)
 See [10 Usability Heuristics for User Interface Design (Jakob Nielsen)](10-usability-heuristics-nielsen.md)